 PUBH 1101Introduction to Public Health and Health Services

 *Students who have taken EXNS 1109 Professional Foundations in Nutrition should not take EXNS 1103.
-EXNS 1109 will count toward the EXNS 1103 requirement.
+EXNS 1109 counts toward the EXNS 1103 requirement.

 Electives